LiveVoice Import with GStreamer

 gst-launch-1.0 -v autovideosrc ! videoconvert n-threads=4 ! queue ! vp8enc end-usage=vbr deadline=2 cpu-used=5 auto-alt-ref=true token-partitions=3 threads=4 ! queue ! rtpvp8pay ! udpsink "host=<host>" "port=<video port>"

 You can, of course, also use other video input devices of your computer.
-The command gst-device-monitor-1.0 helps you finding the correct audio source GStreamer needs to use.
-This commmand, for example, lists all known audio sources on your system:
+The command gst-device-monitor-1.0 helps you find the correct audio source GStreamer needs to use.
+This command, for example, lists all known audio sources on your system:

 gst-device-monitor-1.0 Video/Source